-- The funds analysed are better positioned for a 2°C scenario since the 2016 climate change scenario analysis, with the fund that includes 10% to private markets slightly better positioned to benefit from a 2°C scenario over the next ten years, compared with the other funds.
-This is due to strong sustainable opportunities in private markets (e.g. equities and infrastructure). - Positive return impacts are now expected under a 2°C scenario over the next ten years.
-We refer to this as the "low-carbon transition" premium. - By 2050 and beyond, climate change becomes a drag on returns under all scenarios for all portfolios as a result of physical impact risks.
+- The MMT Groth Fund is better positioned for a 2°C scenario compared with the performance under higher carbon scenarios (e.g. 3°C and 4°C scenarios).
+This is due to expected opportunities ininfrastructure as an asset class which the portfolio has exposure to.
+Infrastucture may include assets that are not necessarily sustainability aligned, however the asset class is expected to benefit from the generally more positive macroeconomic environment due to policy changes leading to economic transformation and investment in infrastructure under 2°C compared with the higher carbon scenarios.
+It is important to note that Mercer's climate model uses a top down approach, looking at infrastructure as a broad asset class, rather than using a bottom up approach focusing on the underlying securities and sector allocations of the current infrastructure fund used by the MMT Growth Fund. - By 2050 and beyond, climate change becomes a drag on returns under all scenarios for all portfolios as a result of physical impact risks.
 These are strongest under a 4°C scenario. - The asset class drivers for the fund results are primarily the exposures to infrastructure, property and equities.
 The reaction within each of these asset classes depends on the underlying sector and regional exposures (e.g. % of renewables in infrastructure, % of energy and utilities in equities, % in emerging markets or % in fossil fuel intensive economies) and the expected risks and opportunities for these in each climate change scenario.